 Students who respond best to this teaching approach should be of average to above average intelligence whose achievement is below their potential.
 Usually, spelling in written work and oral reading are the most discrepant academic skills.

-Across the curriculum, this structured, multi-sensory, cognitively based instruction allows these students to reach their academic potential.
+This structured, multi-sensory, cognitively based instruction allows these students to reach their academic potential.
 This group of students includes those who have Central Auditory Processing difficulty, speech and language difficulties (stuttering and difficulties with /r/ pronunciation are high risk indicators for dyslexia), sensory integration difficulties (which used to be called dyspraxia, one manifestation of dyslexia) and co-existing Attention Deficit Disorder.

 For students who have similar difficulty with math, which is called dyscalculia, tutoring is also available, again, using multisensory teaching techniques.

-Greenhills School's goal is to ameliorate the academic and the overlying emotional difficulties which unremediated dyslexic individuals encounter.
+The Marcus Davis Teacher Training and Language Therapy Center's goal is to ameliorate the academic and the overlying emotional difficulties which unremediated dyslexic individuals encounter.
 Greenhills' programs accomplish this by teaching dyslexics of all ages to read at the level of their intellectual aptitude.
 Reading achievement reaches grade level or above.
 When remediated through the multisensory, structured Orton-Gillingham approach, dyslexics can read as well as non-dyslexics, just with a slightly slower processing speed.